octopusengine/simple3dscanner/README.md

 Raspberry pi 2, Raspberrypi camera, - it works in Python with Pygame module

-What more do you need for scanner testing? one red line laser, step motor with driver - I am using NEMO and A point cloud to MeshLab
+What more do you need for scanner testing? red line laser, voltage source 12V + step motor with driver - I am using NEMO and A4988 ...point cloud to MeshLab

 picture of hardware:
 https://www.instagram.com/p/BEYQFLeR7QY/?taken-by=octopusengine